tavrelkate/json-logic-rb/README.md

 ## Supported Operations (Built‑in)

-Below is a list that mirrors the sections on [jsonlogic.com/operations.html](https://jsonlogic.com/operations.html) and shows what this gem (library) implements.
-From the reference page’s list, everything except `log` is implemented.
+Below is a list that mirrors the sections on [Json Logic Website Opeations](https://jsonlogic.com/operations.html) and shows what this gem implements.

 | Operator | Supported |
 |---|---:|